min2ha/ukwa-site/content/target/20663/index.en.md

   "subject": null
 }

-# Callum McCaig for Aberdeen South on Facebook

 The Facebook page of Callum McCaig, Scottish National Party Parliamentary candidate for Aberdeen South in the UK General Election, 7th May 2015.